malkayarieff/Projects/nlp-patient-risk-stratification/README.md

 ## Data

-Not included in this repo — the source files (nursing notes, diagnosis records, medication records) contain real patient information from a long-term care facility and are excluded for privacy.
-See `Data Dictionary.pdf` for field-level documentation of what the data contained.
+The dataset is an anonymized set of nursing notes, diagnosis records, and medication records from a long-term care facility, provided with permission for use in this project.
+See `Data Dictionary.pdf` for field-level documentation.

+- `diagnosis.csv` — ICD-10 diagnosis records
+- `medication.csv` — medication category records
+- `notes.csv` — nursing progress notes (free text)
+- `patient_risk_scores_full.csv` — output of the notebook: risk scores for all 6,845 patient assessments

 Scale: 2,153 patients · 215,460 nursing notes · 6,845 patient assessments